Death of a Salesman Willy Loman Quotes

 WILLYL Bigger than Uncle Charley!
 Because Charley is not—liked.
 He’s liked, but he’s not–-well liked.
 (Act 1)

-Willy indicates his belief that being well liked is the most important quality to achieving success.
+Willy indicates his belief that being well-liked is the most important quality to achieving success.
 He thinks it's impossible for someone to succeed without a gang of friends around them.
-We have to wonder if Charley, who Willy criticizes in the quote above, is really as unpopular as Willy makes him out to be.
+We have to wonder if Charley, whom Willy criticizes in the quote above, is really as unpopular as Willy makes him out to be.

 BIFF: Oh, he keeps congratulating my initiative all the time, pop.

 WILLY: That’s because he likes you.
 If somebody else took that ball there’d be an uproar.
 So what’s the report, boys, what’s the report?
 (Act 1)

 Willy elevates being well-liked over all virtues when he suggests that Biff can get away with stealing because of his popularity.
 In the end, Biff's tendency to steal constantly stands in the way of his path to success.

 WILLY: Biff Loman is lost.
 In the greatest country in the world a young man with such—personal attractiveness, gets lost.
 And such a hard worker.
 There’s one thing about Biff—he’s not lazy.